phalcon/cphalcon/README.md

 ### Windows

-For use Phalcon on Windows, you only should to [download a DLL library](http://phalconphp.com/en/download/windows), place it in your `/php/ext` folder and then implement in your `php.ini` at last line (or whatever line you wish):
+For use Phalcon on Windows, you only should to [download a DLL library](http://phalconphp.com/en/download/windows), place it in your `/php/ext` folder and then append at the last line (or whatever line you wish) of your `php.ini`:

 ```bash
 extension=php_phalcon.dll